-- how the company determines customer contact requirements, deploys the requirements to all employees who are involved in meeting the requirements, and evaluates and improves customer contact performance; and - (2) a description of the company's complaint management process.
-In this description, explain how the company ensures that complaints are resolved effectively and promptly, and that complaints received by all company units are aggregated and analyzed for use throughout the company.
+- (1) how the company determines customer contact requirements, deploys the requirements to all employees who are involved in meeting the requirements, and evaluates and improves customer contact performance; and - (2) a description of the company's complaint management process.
+Explain how the company ensures that complaints are resolved effectively and promptly, and that complaints received by all company units are aggregated and analyzed for use throughout the company.